hidayatarg/go-crud/Readme.md

 to make auto `db.AutoMigrate(&Product{})` visit link https://gorm.io/docs/index.html

-as migrate/migrate.go is created run the migration using `go run migrate/migrate.go` , It will create the posts table in the database.
+as migrate/migrate.go is created run the migration using `go run migrate/migrate.go`, It will make the posts table in the database.

 ## Go ORM Create

-visit link https://gorm.io/docs/create.html for Go ORM
+visit the link https://gorm.io/docs/create.html for Go ORM